Pandademic/DataViewer/README.md

 data viewer is a open source data editor and viewer.

 ## Data viewer functions
-- its a command line app.
+- sorting
+- editing
+-  listing

 ## what are the dependenices?
 ### Data viewer uses: